Register for IETF 103 in Bangkok!

 The agenda is dynamic and changes throughout the week.
-The most current version can be found online at:
+The most current version is always online.

 Many people also view the agenda on their smartphone; IETF meeting agendas are available for iPhone and Android.

 Many of the IETF attendees will have colored dots on their badges showing that they are part of one of the groups below.
-Explanations of the dots and an IETF intro can be found in the Tao of the IETF, A Novice's Guide to the Internet Engineering Task Force at: http://www.ietf.org/tao.html
+Explanations of the dots and an IETF intro can be found in the Tao of the IETF, A Novice's Guide to the Internet Engineering Task Force.

 There are a variety of resources available to newcomers, including tutorials and web pages that describe the IETF processes and provide overviews of IETF technical work.